top of page

 So, what can be done to maintain a healthy relationship with social media and body image?

-Dangers of dieting and body image.
+Dangers of Dieting and Body image.

 Body dysmorphic disorder (BDD)